Lane Kiffin: Ole Miss Rebels

 On December 6, 2019, it was reported that Kiffin was close to accepting the head coaching position at Ole Miss.

 On December 7, following FAU's blowout win in the C-USA championship game over UAB (49–6), it was confirmed by Ole Miss AD Keith Carter that Kiffin would be the next head coach at Ole Miss.

-On December 9, Lane was officially introduced as the 39th head football coach at Ole Miss.
+On December 9, Kiffin was officially introduced as the 39th head football coach at Ole Miss.
 Kiffin's four-year contract totaled $16.2 million and would pay him $3.9 million in 2020 with a $100,000 yearly increment thereafter.
 Kiffin won his first game at Ole Miss in the second game of the 2020 season at Kentucky, a 42–41 win in overtime.
 In Kiffin's first season Ole Miss finished 5–5 with a 4–5 record in the SEC leading to a 2021 Outback Bowl invitation.
 After winning the Outback Bowl Kiffin was given a one-year contract extension by Ole Miss (the maximum extension Ole Miss could offer since Mississippi state law only allows four-year total contracts for university employees), however financial details were not immediately released.
 New contract details were released in August 2021 and amounted to $21 million in base pay through 2024, with $4.5 million paid out in 2021 and over $5 million in each of the remaining three seasons.

 Prior to the 2021 season, Kiffin led Ole Miss to become the first NCAA football team 100% vaccinated against COVID-19.
-This was particularly notable because at the time of Ole Miss' announcement the state of Mississippi ranked 49th out of 50th in COVID-19 vaccination rates.
+This was particularly notable because at the time of Ole Miss' announcement the state of Mississippi ranked 49th out of 50 in COVID-19 vaccination rates.
 Kiffin tested positive for COVID-19 two days before the 2021 Ole Miss opener in the Chick-fil-A Kickoff Game with Louisville and would not make the trip with the team.
 With a 31–21 victory in the Egg Bowl against rival Mississippi State, the Rebels would finish the 2021 regular season 10–2.
-This was the first time in Ole Miss school history that they finished the regular season with 10 wins.
+This was only the second time in half a century that Ole Miss had won 10 games, and the first time ever that it finished the regular season with 10 wins.
+By comparison, the Rebels' winningest coach, Hall of Famer Johnny Vaught, never won more than nine games in a regular season (though he added a 10th win in a bowl game four times).

+The Rebels slipped to 8–5 in 2022, but rebounded strongly to finish 11–2 in 2023 with a victory in the Peach Bowl, the first 11-win season in school history.

+In the 2024 season, Kiffin led the Rebels to a 9–3 record, highlighted with an upset victory over #2 Georgia.
+In the Gator Bowl, Ole Miss defeated Duke 52–20 and finished the season 10–3.
+Additionally, Jaxson Dart became the winningest quarterback in program history and set the Ole Miss single-season passing yards record.